Across the river, Chompet District

-Relative to touristy Luang Prabang, the Chompet side is rustic and the unpaved road winding along the riverbank is devoid of cars.
+Relative to touristy Luang Prabang, the Chompet side is "rustic" -- in other words, surprisingly rough and undeveloped -- and the unpaved road winding along the riverbank has little traffic.

 Further afield there is a massive biking loop which is still relatively undiscovered by the masses.
-A map at the top of the boat ramp on the Chompet side points the way and it's possible to cycle all the way up river past where Pak Ou caves are located and then back again in a loop.
+You'll want a decent mountain bike to tackle the dirt roads.
+A map at the top of the boat ramp on the Chompet side points the way, or we recommend buying a Hobo Map at one of the shops in town, and it's possible to cycle all the way up river past where Pak Ou caves are located and then back again in a loop.
 We doubt it is possible to visit the caves themselves this way, although we weren't able to confirm this.

 Facilities on the opposite side of the river are basic, with just a couple of small restaurants and drink stands.
 There is nowhere with air-con or even a good electric fan to cool off, so during the hot season this trip is most enjoyable in the morning or before dusk.
 A visit to the wats and then back via the ferry should take a few hours, but if you have more time or a bike there's more to see afield including wats, caves, waterfalls and an old royal cemetery.

 Guides are available for long trips and they're familiar with the terrain, know which roads are out during the rainy season and can aid with communication.

 More detailsAcross the river from Luang Prabang